pierrepaleo/sift_pyocl/doc/source/sift.rst

 How to use it
 .............

-SIFT_PyOCL can be installed as a standard Debian package, or with "python setup.py build".
+SIFT_PyOCL can be installed as a standard Debian package, or with ``python setup.py build``.
 It generates a library that can be imported, then used to compute a list of descriptors from an image.
 The image can be in RGB values, but all the process is done on grayscale values.
 One can specify the device, either CPU or GPU.
 Although being integrated in EDNA framework for online image alignment, and thus mostly used by developers, SIFT_PyOCL provides example scripts.

 .. code-block:: python